 Today’s article is an attempt to help you understand what a company with zero debt means, along with a list of 5 such debt-free picks in India that surely deserve your attention.

-A company that either hasn’t borrowed funds from third parties like banks, financial institutions and debt securities to carry on its operations or has repaid any such credit borrowed in the past, is known as a Debt-free company.
+A company that either hasn’t borrowed funds from third parties like banks, financial institutions and debt securities to carry on its operations or has repaid any such credit borrowed in the past is known as a Debt-free company.
 In other words, it means that a company's only source of funds is the share capital.

-There is another similar concept known as Net debt-free company, also called the virtually debt-free company.
+There is another similar concept known as the net debt-free company, also called the virtually debt-free company.
 For instance, if a company currently has a debt of Rs.100 crore and a cash balance of Rs.
 70 crore, the net debt would be Rs.
 30 crores.
 A net debt-free company simply means that the amount of liquid cash is available with the company to pay off the debts, but it does not necessarily mean that the company has repaid all borrowings.

 Hence, we’ll be exploring actual Debt-free companies (and not virtual).
 Speaking of debt-free, we’ll talk about long-term debts today.
 Let’s keep short-term ones for some other day.

-Why are Debt free companies good?
+Why are Debt-Free companies good?

 A debt-free company directly translates to higher profits as the company is free from any fixed expenses in the form of interest.
 Zero debt reflects the strength of the balance sheet.
 It is indeed a good sign.
-Usually, companies that borrow large sums of debt need their creditors' approval before taking certain decisions.
-Being debt-free ensures quick decision making.
+Usually, companies that borrow large sums of debt need their creditors' approval before making certain decisions.
+Being debt-free ensures quick decision-making.
 Also, when the revenue generation of a company is not satisfactory, being debt-free relieves the company from the burden of regular interest payments and repayments of principal.
 So, now you know.

-How to identify Debt free companies?
+How to Identify Debt-Free companies?

 Additionally, another component known as the interest coverage ratio helps one determine if the company is earning sufficient profits to repay the interest component of the debt lying on its balance sheet.
 The ideal interest coverage ratio depends upon the industry and the size of operations, but in general practice, a ratio above 3 is considered ideal.
-So, when looking for a debt-free company, surely consider an ICR of more than 3.
+So, when looking for a debt-free company, consider an ICR of more than 3.

-Now that we know that a debt-free company is a good one to invest in, is looking for that one criterion sufficient?
+Now that we know that a debt-free company is a good one to invest in is looking for that one criterion sufficient?
 Let's find out.

-Top 5 Debt free Companies
+Top 5 Debt-Free Companies

 So, here’s a list of the five most popular companies out of the ones screened:

-- Tata Consultancy Services Ltd.
+1. Tata Consultancy Services Ltd.

-- Hindustan Unilever Ltd.
+2. Hindustan Unilever Ltd.

-Hindustan Unilever Ltd. or HUL is an Indian company with a product list of over 35 brands including beverages, personal care products, cleaning agents, water purifiers, etc. Incorporated in the year 1933, HUL is headquartered in Mumbai, India.
+Hindustan Unilever Ltd., or HUL, is an Indian company with a product list of over 35 brands, including beverages, personal care products, cleaning agents, water purifiers, etc. Incorporated in the year 1933, HUL is headquartered in Mumbai, India.

 The Bottom Line

-What you can do is be careful of companies having exorbitant amounts of debts.
+What you can do is be careful of companies having exorbitant amounts of debt.
 Or simply, if you can, filter out good companies that have zero debts.
 Don’t you think you’ll find a better hedge there?
 Tell us.